 A guide to the steps to take to get a Green Labourer Card when taking the CITB Health & Safety Awareness course as follows:

 STEP 1 – Book onto your CITB Operative Health, Safety & Environment test.
-This is something that we do not do but the cheapest way to do this is to go through Pearson View in Avonmouth, Bristol who are subcontracted by the CITB to deliver tests.
+We do not run these tests however a company called Pearson Vue run these tests daily and are subcontracted by the CITB to deliver the tests.

 There are other test centres available but they ‘broker’ through Pearson and cost more!

-STEP 2 – Book onto a CITB Health & Safety Awareness course.
+STEP 2 – Book onto a CITB Health & Safety Awareness course – we run this course and this can be booked by clicking here

 STEP 3 – Apply for your Green Labourer Card – call CSCS Card Scheme on 0344 9944 777)